Mono-94/mono_garage_old/README.md

 * Vehicle mileage is stored in the database and can be viewed in the garage.
 * Garage.RadialCopyCoords: Radial menu to copy coordinates and easily create garages.
 (Only use this on your development server!)
 * Command to add a vehicle to the database as the owner.
+* Allows vehicles that are outside the garage and the entity is not present in the world to be sent directly to the impound.
+*

 # <center> **Preview**</center>
 # **Preview**

 - https://streamable.com/22ksd7 -- Share vehicle
 - https://streamable.com/f9ekle -- Command /impound